RocketDerp/April14_2025/Art/ScreenPlay/World_War_Five_Waiting_for_Everyman.md

 ## World War 5

-World War Five was agreed on Twitter.
-November 7, 2012
+The story goes... **World War Five** was [agreed on Twitter.
+November 7, 2012](https://www.facebook.com/konstantin.rykov/posts/10210621124674610)

+Deployment wise...
 World War Five was ramping up March 2013.
 The Internet Research Agency in Saint Pete Russia.

 Described December 5, 2014 in a book reading / start of a book tour: